Crown Vetch For Food Plots

 Use

-Because of its invasive nature you should not plant near areas where other grasses will be grown.
-It
+caution when considering an area to be planted with crown vetch.
+Because of its invasive nature, if not properly maintained, you should not plant near areas where other grasses or

 We advise that you consult with your local